herooftimeandspace/zoom-sdk-python/README.md

 Edit `scripts/schema_urls.json` first so it contains the exact endpoint schema JSON URLs you want to trust and download.
-For each endpoint URL, the sync script also derives the companion `events/webhooks.json` URL automatically.
+For each endpoint URL, the sync script also derives the companion `events/webhooks.json` and `ma/master.json` URLs automatically.

 The sync script matches each downloaded schema to a local file by the schema's `info.title`, not by the remote URL basename, so URLs like `.../meetings/methods/endpoints.json` still update `Meetings.json`.
 You can also provide `expected_title` in the manifest to make that mapping explicit.
-If a webhook document uses a different title than its endpoint schema, provide `webhook_expected_title` as well.
-Webhook URLs that return `404` are treated as optional and do not fail the whole sync.
+If a webhook or master-account document uses a different title than its ordinary endpoint schema, provide `webhook_expected_title` or `master_account_expected_title` in the manifest.
+Derived webhook and master-account URLs that return `404` are treated as optional and do not fail the whole sync.

-To only rebuild the test mirror from the canonical package schemas, run:
+To only rebuild the test mirror from the canonical package endpoint, master-account, and webhook trees, run:

 ```bash
 ./.venv/bin/python scripts/sync_schemas.py --mirror-only